newrelic/newrelic-exporter-specs/dropwizard/README.md

 * A set of Gauge metrics, one per standard percentile: 50, 75, 90, 95, 99, 99.9
   * On each of these, we add an attribute `"percentile"` with the decimal value of what is being measured (eg. 99.9)
   * On the 50% gauge, we also add an attribute `"commonName": "median"`
-  * On all these Gauges, we also add an attribute `"groupingAs": "percentiles"`, to inform future visualizations.
+  * On all these Gauges, we also add a `"percentiles"` suffix to the gauge name, to inform future visualizations.
 * A Summary metric which summarizes the state of the histogram at the report time.

 *Note*: The Histogram is configurable with a variety of sampling strategies.